markjpjones/projects/yelp sentiment analysis/README.md

 ## Conclusions & Next Steps

 Originally, I set out to predict the sentiment (ie., positive or negative) of resturant reviews and understand what aspects customers liked/disliked about their dining experience.
-My approach acoomplished this as I have a model that can accurately predict sentiment and identify which topics are most often mentioned in postiive and negative reviews.
-However, one thing my approach lacks is the ability to undersatnd the context within which words are used, which would give resturants a better idea of specific things they should potentially focus on.
+I accomplished this as I have a model that can accurately predict review sentiment and identify which topics are most often mentioned in postiive and negative reviews.
+However, one thing my approach lacks is the ability to understand the context within which words are used, which would give resturants a better idea of specific things they should potentially focus on.

 In terms of next steps/improvements, I think there are a few things that could be improved: